Abdur-rahmaanJ/greenberry/README.md

 - cli : improve cli experience, add new features
 - compiling engine : improve parser, add new areas of usage (of greenBerry, like on arduino? an electronics library?). also add support for approved new syntax
 - website : improve website, update changelog (or implement changes to do this automatically)

+## 🍂 python version

+3.4 (moving to 3.7 if you PR a change using a 3.7 feature)

 ## 🏢 structure notes